How Innovation Shapes Financial Structure: The Moderating Role of Institutional Quality: Robustness checks

 \subsection{Placebo test}

-Finally, we present a placebo test by regressing our patent applications on three dimensions of financial structure (activity, size and efficiency) to address the concern of unobserved common causal factors.
-As presented in Table \ref{table:placebo}, the coefficients on the first and second lag of activity, efficiency and size are insignificant, which confirms our main results on the causal relationship from patents to the activity, efficiency and size of stock markets relative to the banking sector.
+Finally, we present a placebo test by regressing our patent applications on three dimensions of financial structure to address the concern of unobserved common causal factors.
+As presented in Table \ref{table:placebo}, the coefficients on the first and second lag of activity, efficiency and size are insignificant, which confirms our main results on the causal relationship from patents to stock market activity, efficiency and size relative to the banking sector.